snap-stanford/snap-python/doc/source/reference/CntNonZNodes.rst

 CntNonZNodes
 ''''''''''''

-.. function:: CntNonZNodes (Graph)
+.. function:: int CntNonZNodes (Graph)

-Returns the number of nodes with degree greater than 0.
+Returns the number of nodes in *Graph* with degree greater than 0.

 Parameters: